agjacome/fp-scala-dlm-workshop/01_functions/slides.md

 ### Function execution models

-Call by need can be *emulated* by passing a 0-arity method as argument
+Call by name can be *emulated* by passing a 0-arity method as argument

 The following method signatures are syntactically different but semantically equivalent